 - the coefficients table with at least the B and β coefficients and their p-values.

 Regarding the correlations, we'd like to have statistically significant correlations flagged but we don't need their sample sizes or p-values.
-Since you can't prevent SPSS from including the latter, try SPSS Correlations without Significance.
+Since you can't prevent SPSS from including the latter, try SPSS Correlations in APA Format.

 You can further edit the result fast in an OpenOffice or Excel spreadsheet by right clicking the table and selecting .